vineetsarpal/covid19-tracker-world/README.md

 * Updating the existing file each time instead of replacing it

 Windows:
-* Using Windows task scheduler to schedule the R script to run daily and fetch the latest data
+* Using Windows task scheduler to schedule the R script to run daily and fetch the latest data then post to google drive

 Tableau:
 * Using the 'Google Sheets' connector in Tableau to conenct to the Google sheets posted by the above process